 6. Now, the memory clock speed

-Granted, the delta between the minimum and the average is considerably greater than the stockclocked version, but who can argue with free performance?
-Tell us your overclocking stories, both good and bad, in the comments below.
+Even the difference between the minimum and average is lower than the stock version.
+Who can argue with free performance?
+How did it work for you?
+Hit us up on Twitter and tell us your overclocking stories, both good and bad.